 The FFPC partnered with Footballguys.com to co-brand a mid-stakes $350-entry online tournament in the same format as the FFPC Main Event in order to offer the general fantasy community an opportunity to play high-stakes fantasy football at a manageable price point.

-The FFPC now has three contests with at least a $500,000 grand prize and multi-million dollar prize pools, including the FFPC Main Event, which is home to a $1,000,000 grand prize.
-In addition, thousands of individual FFPC leagues are being drafted daily with entry fees ranging from $5 to $10,
+In March of 2023, the FFPC announced a new partnership with FantasyPros and now offers two contests with a $1,000,000 grand prize.
+The FFPC has three contests with at least a $500,000 grand prize and multi-million dollar prize pools.
+In addition, thousands of individual FFPC leagues are being drafted daily with entry fees ranging from $5 to $10,000.